This past year hasn't been precisely magical.

 WATCH: Monster Mentary: The Story Behind Monster Month

 One of the projects closest to my heart is serving on the Canadian Association of Magicians Executive Board.
 CAM is one of only five magician societies in North America that is recognized by the World Championship of Magic (FISM).

 The World Championship of Magic is magic’s equivalent of the Olympics.
-Every three years, the six-day convention and competition draw upwards of ten thousand people around the world and some magicians compete for the title of FISM Grand Prix Champion.
+Every three years, the six-day convention and competition draw upwards of ten thousand people worldwide.
+Some magicians compete for the title of FISM Grand Prix Champion.

-It’s because of the Canadian Association of Magicians a historic decision was announced in Busan, South Korea that the upcoming 2022 FISM World Championships of Magic is in Quebec City, Canada.
+Because of the Canadian Association of Magicians, a historic decision was announced in Busan, South Korea, that the upcoming 2022 FISM World Championships of Magic is in Quebec City, Canada.

 It's a proud moment for Canada and Canadian magicians.

-Virtual Ta-Da's: Our magic festival's second year of surprises
+#1 Virtual Magic: Our magic festival's second year of surprises

 Timing is everything.
 Just one year before the pandemic, in 2019, we presented our first magic festival called Ontario Week of Wonder Magic Festival in Fergus, Ontario.